starstruckgall/blog/clqppm3ye000008l59oxt51xv.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1703794156303/6b4faa3b-6338-4540-872e-5a2678df4d72.gif align="center")

-Some of the most common line errors:
+Some of the most common command line errors:

 <details data-node-type="hn-details-summary"><summary>command not found</summary><div data-type="detailsContent">To fix this error the first thing you should do is check for any typos or spelling mistakes that may have occurred while typing the command.
 A second reason for that is that your system path variable may not be properly configured.</div></details><details data-node-type="hn-details-summary"><summary>Permission Denied</summary><div data-type="detailsContent">This one is relatively simple.
 Just run your command prompt as an administrator by double-clicking on the command line app and clicking the 'run as administration' option.
 Once you have the system password of your PC you control it all!</div></details><details data-node-type="hn-details-summary"><summary>Connection Issues</summary><div data-type="detailsContent">If you are unable to connect to a server or network resource.
 You should verify network connectivity, check the status of the server you trying to connect, and ensure the proper URL or IP address.</div></details>

+And those are just the beginning...

 ---

 This was just a short introduction into the tough world of errors you will uninvitingly one day encounter.
 Don't give up no matter how dark things get when tackling command-line errors.
 Looking back today, I can hardly imagine, that less than just two months ago I hadn't been able to import even the most basic packages using the pip command in the prompt.
 And today?
-I've downloaded more packages than I could ever possibly count.
-My bottom line is: don't give up on solving an error because with coding, anything is possible!
+I've downloaded more packages than I could ever possibly count. bottom line is: don't ever give up on solving an error because, with coding, anything is possible!

-Until next time - Esther.
+Until next time -Esther.